-Litho and Digital Printing is full of technical terms, which can be confusing to those not in the print industry.
+Litho Printing is full of technical terms, which can be confusing to those not in the print industry.
 Our site explains commonly used printing terms with simple definitions.

 The most common paper sizes used for stationery, leaflets and other publications.